clsync/clsync/README.md

                    Native, fast, reliable and well tested Linux FS monitor subsystem.

-                   There's no performance profit to use "inotify" instead of "kevent" on Fr However inotify support is well tested and recommended.
+                   There's no essential performance profit to use "inotify"  instead  of "kevent"  on FreeBSD using "libinotify".
+It backends to "kevent" any‐ way.

-                   FreeBSD users: The libinotify on FreeBSD is still not ready and unusable
+                   FreeBSD users: The libinotify on FreeBSD is still not ready and unus‐ able for clsync to sync a lot of files and directories.

             kqueue
                    kqueue(2) [FreeBSD, (Linux via libkqueue)]